The Koh Samui Guide

 Sunset snacks and happy hour

 The View Restaurant at Melati Beach Resort.
-I’d struggle to name a better venue to end a lazy day.
-Watch the sky turn pink or orange over Koh Phangan, with mojitos and every fried snack Thai cuisine can offer.
+I'd struggle to name a better venue to end a lazy day.
+Watch the sky turn pink orange over Koh Phangan, with mojitos and every fried snack Thai cuisine can offer.

 Choeng Mon Beach cocktails and canapes